 Because members and employers are saving in advance for retirement, they are getting the maximum power of investment earnings over time.
-Investment earnings fund almost 80 cents of every benefit dollar our members receive.
+Investment earnings fund approximately 74 cents of every benefit dollar our members receive.

 TCDRS is a long-term investor with a fully diversified portfolio.
-The TCDRS Board of Trustees constructs the investment portfolio to achieve our long-term investment return goal of 8%.
-In 2019, the TCDRS portfolio returned 16.6%, net of all fees.
-Our 30-year return was 8.0% for the period ended Dec.
-31, 2019.
-We have consistently exceeded our portfolio benchmark.
+The TCDRS Board of Trustees constructs the investment portfolio to maximize return within an acceptable level of risk.
+In 2020, the TCDRS portfolio returned 10.5%, net of all fees.
+Our 30-year return was 8.1% for the period ended Dec.
+31, 2020.

-The board has adopted and periodically reviews an investment policy that defines and restricts investment authority.
+The board has adopted, and periodically reviews, an investment policy that defines and restricts investment authority.
 The policy also emphasizes the importance of a long-term investment philosophy with minimization of risk.